mike-mjk/extend-comment/README.md

 5. If you edit a message to blank, it runs the delete message function.
 Rather than just have a blank message sitting in the thread.
 In a production app, you would want to confirm the user wants to delete, of course.

+6. The cursor moves to the message input after submitting a name.
+Nice!

-6. Uh, messages travel through time, duh!
+7. Uh, messages travel through time, duh!